al-maisan/pms/README.md

 ### Team

  1. concentric rings of people/teams according to their strategic relevance to the business, keep important talent close
- 1. contract -> hire if at all possible, do not hire in high-bureaucracy/burden countries
+ 1. contract -> hire, if at all possible, do not hire in high-bureaucracy/burden countries
- 1. Both SG and CH are small / shallow engineering talent markets, identify and build a near-shore tech team/centre (Eastern Europe!)
+ 1. Both SG and CH are small / shallow engineering talent pools, identify and build a near-shore tech team/centre (Eastern Europe!)

 ### Advisors